HemachandarN/Women-s-E-Commerce-Clothing-Reviews/README.md

 ### **Classification Models**

-Based on the detailed analysis on the customer review text data and other numerical, binary and catergorical data we build our classification models.
+Based on the detailed analysis on the customer review text data and other numerical, binary and categorical data we build our classification models.
 The target variable here as mentioned above is whether the customer will recommend the product or not.
-We have used 4 models Decision Tree, Logitic Regression, Support Vector Machine and Naive Bayes.
+We have used 4 models Decision Tree, Logistic Regression, Support Vector Machine and Naive Bayes.
 The metrics for the Logistics regression model were the best.

 ## **Who might be interested in this data**

-Customer reviews are a great source of “Voice of customer” and could offer tremendous insights into what customers like and dislike about a product or service.
+Customer reviews are a great source of “Voice of the customer” and could offer tremendous insights into what customers like and dislike about a product or service.
 For the e-commerce business, customer reviews are very critical, since existing reviews heavily influence buying decision of new customers in the absence of the actual look and feel of the product to be purchased.

 Online retailers might be interested on this analysis.
 It will serve them as a basis towards a bigger picture of **customer retention** as well.